AmandaM04/PatientTrac/README.md

 doctor, they can be deleted by the doctor from their current patient list.
 The patients can not be deleted from the database.
 Medications assigned to a patient can not deleted from the patients profile.
 STOP DOCTOR SHOPPING!

-**How to test (Be thorough!):
+## Getting Started

-1. Checkout to my project PatientTrac
+1. Clone down my repo

 2. type start PatientTrac.sln